aura-website/aura-website.github.io/_posts/2015-07-02-market-size.md

  As per [NDTV report](http://indianexpress.com/article/technology/technology-others/3g-finally-becomes-mainstream-in-india-report/), 3G consumption in India in Dec 2014 is 85 Petabytes.
 That is 85 million GBs in a month which is 1 billion GBs in an year.
 Worldwide, this should be around 5 billion GBs.
 Total revenue $25 billion (assuming $5 per Karma GB on an average).

-This looks like small market for now, but guess looking at the way it is growing in developing countries, one could expect it to grow at a phenomenal rate.
+This looks like small market for now compared to [600 billion dollar advertisement industry](http://www.emarketer.com/Article/Advertisers-Will-Spend-Nearly-600-Billion-Worldwide-2015/1011691), but guess looking at the way it is growing in developing countries, one could expect it to grow at a phenomenal rate.
+The advertisement industry is growing at much slower rate of around 4-5% per year.

 What do you guys think ?
 Do the numbers look good ?
-Let us know by commenting below.
+If you could let us know your thoughts, it would be an appreciated help.